krishjan05/krishjan05/README.md

 #### Location: Mississauga, ON, Canada
 #### Roles and Resposibilities
 - Write code for cloud based SaaS applications
-- Use C#, EF6, .Net Core, Angular and React Native for web and mobile applications
+- Use C#, Entity Framework, .Net Core, Angular and React Native for developing Web and Mobile applications
 - Use Agile methodology for managing project
 - Code Web API to be used by frontend written in Angular and React Native
-- Create Angular application to consume Web API
+- Create Angular application to consume Web API and showing data in presentable manner
 - Conduct Code Review and work on production deployment using Aazure Devops
-- Work on developing web applications ASP.net MVC applications and jquery
+- Work on developing web applications ASP.NET MVC applications and jQuery

 ## [<img src="https://github.com/krishjan05/krishjan05/blob/main/Blackberry-logo.jpg" alt="bblogo" height=40/>](https://www.blackberry.com/) [Blackberry](https://www.blackberry.com/)
 #### Position: Software Developer(Co-op)
 #### Duration: May 2017 to Aug 2017
 #### Location: Waterloo, ON, Canada
 #### Roles and Resposibilities
-- Design and code security automation tools using C#, ASP.net, JS, Knockout and KendoUI
+- Design and code security automation tools using C#, ASP.Net, JS, Knockout and KendoUI
-- Follow agile development methodology
+- Follow Agile software development methodology
 - Create search functionality using Lucene
 - Write Unit test for new features